Talk to enough people who hire social media specialists and you’ll begin to notice a pattern. There’s a lot of:

 Best social media marketing specialist skills to include

-The first step to knowing which skills your resume needs is to understand the role you’re applying for.
+First thing to do, before creating a resume skill section, is to understand the role you’re applying for.
 Is it a social media manager role?
 An internship?
 Is it for a B2B or B2C business?
 Will you be expected to independently create strategies or execute strategies created by someone else?

 All of these questions will determine the social media marketing skills you should include.

 If you’re applying for a managerial role, emphasize independence, strategy development, and team management.
 If you’re applying for a more junior role, show that you can execute strategies well.

 How to include your certifications on your resume